 The internet is a place of immense knowledge and data.
 Businesses rely on the internet on several vital levels.
 However, this is the very reason why hackers also exist on the internet in the form of malicious websites.
 Most employees are not aware of secure internet best practices and are unable to distinguish between legitimate websites and suspicious ones.

-OS and app updates, as well as patch fixes, ensure that any damages, wear and tear done to the software and device are repaired and outdated aspects are replaced with the latest ones.
+OS and app updates, as well as patch fixes, ensure that any damages, and wear and tear done to the software and device are repaired, and outdated aspects are replaced with the latest ones.
 Turning a blind eye toward what looks like a routine monotonous IT task, can make your business suffer huge losses.

 Lastly, no matter how secure your corporate infrastructure is and how well your enterprise policies are constructed, it’s of no use unless your workforce is alert about the lurking threats Their simple mistakes can make or break your corporate security.
 Educating your employees about internet usage and BYOD best practices can go a long way in preventing accidental data breaches.

 The corporate world thrives on data.
-Data about the market trends, business strategies, client information, employee information, financial records, and much more.
+Data about market trends, business strategies, client information, employee information, financial records, and much more.
 This data helps businesses to optimize their business models, improve customer service and grow in a competitive market.
 Isn’t it evident why the loss of such crucial data can be a business’s worst nightmare?
 Businesses have severe consequences if they’re unable to protect their corporate information.

 1. Loss of revenue & brand reputation – According to an article, studies show that 29% of businesses that face a data breach end up losing revenue.
 Out of the ones that did lose their revenue, 38% lost more than 20% of it.
 A business, no matter how popular, is bound to lose out on existing and potential customers once it has endured data breaches.
 Clients tend to lose trust in brands that do not exhibit the capacity to protect their sensitive data, leading to loss of customer loyalty, as well as revenue.

 2. Financial losses & legal penalties – Businesses face severe legal actions and lawsuits and incur hefty financial penalties for losing their sensitive corporate data.
 State and Federal Privacy non-compliance fees, attorney fees, added investments in reinforcing the organization’s cybersecurity structure and much more add to a hefty financial investment.
-According to an article, the Federal fines are up to $2500 per violation and the State fines are up to $1000.
+According to an article, the Federal fines are up to $2500 per violation, and the State fines are up to $1000.

 It is evident why businesses hold their corporate data protection as their highest priority.
 To help businesses protect themselves from the growing cybercrimes, and build a secure infrastructure, there are many software available today.
 MDM solutions are widely adopted, not only to streamline remote management but also to strengthen the business’s security structure.